Going the Way of the Dodo

 The current rate of species extinction is estimated to be between 100 and 1000 times higher than the natural rate of extinction.
 The main factors threatening biodiversity are climate change, pollution, urbanization, overgrazing, intensive agriculture, soil erosion, and desertification.

-Italy hosts about one third of the fauna present in Europe, with an estimated 60,000 species, a richness represented not only by the quantity but also by the high endemic rate (species exclusive to its territory).
-According to the Italian Red Lists among vertebrates the following are considered at risk of extinction: 36% of Amphibians, 19% of Reptiles, 23% of Mammals, 27% of Breeding Birds, 21% of Cartilaginous Fish, 48% of Freshwater Bony Fish and 2% of Marine Bony Fish.
+Italy hosts about one third of the fauna present in Europe, with an estimated 60,000 species, a richness represented not only by the quantity but also by the high endemic rate (species exclusive to its territory) but the narrative about biodiversity loss often remains limited to the imagination of "symbolic animals”.

 ©2023 Valeria Scrilatti.
 All Rights Reserved